 3. Encourage Failure

 What’s the best way to encourage failure?
 By rewarding creativity.
 Encouraging failure is not about literally telling your team to fail.
-It’s more of a management strategy that opens a space to mistakes but intending to learn from them and overcome them with better ideas.
+It’s more of a management strategy that opens a space to mistakes but intends to learn from them and overcome them with better ideas.

 4. Build a Collaborative Culture